zucchini-nlp/computer-vision/README.md

 1. **Notebook 1: VGG from Scratch on CIFAR100 with PyTorch** - This notebook guides you through the process of building a VGG (Visual Geometry Group) model from scratch using the PyTorch framework.
 You'll apply this model to the CIFAR-100 dataset, gaining hands-on experience in creating a deep neural network for image classification.
 Explore this notebook if you're interested in building neural networks from the ground up.

-2. **Notebook 2: ResNet from Scratch with PyTorch Lightning** - In this notebook, you'll explore the construction of a ResNet model from scratch using PyTorch Lightning.
+2. **Notebook 2: GoogLeNet from Scratch with PyTorch Lightning** - In this notebook, you'll explore the construction of a ResNet model from scratch using PyTorch Lightning.
 ResNet is a popular architecture known for its deep network design.
 You'll learn how to implement and train this model for image classification tasks.
 If you're curious about building and training deep convolutional networks, this notebook is for you.

 3. **Notebook 3: Fine-tuning Vision Transformer (ViT) with Hugging Face Trainer** - The third notebook takes a different approach by introducing the Vision Transformer (ViT) architecture.
 You'll utilize the Hugging Face Trainer framework to fine-tune a pre-trained ViT model for image classification, showcasing the power of transfer learning.
 This notebook is perfect for those interested in leveraging pre-trained models for image classification tasks.